jonatas/monografia-arteterapia/mandalaterapia.md

     Breathe, stretch, and schedule in time to restore your mind, body and soul each and every day.
 This small investment in time will not only benefit you, it will increase your creativity and productivity on the job.
 [4]

-## A estratégia

-A ideia é enviar os livros de mandalas para as pessoas queridas e depois vou pedir para que elas façam o mesmo para outras pessoas.
-Aí surgiu a ideia de espalhar mais livros.

-Estava apenas emprestando os meus primeiros três mas aí comprei mais 10 para seguir com mais pessoas em diversos lugares do Brasil.
-Até o momento que escrevo já levei os 3 livros e temos participantes de: São Miguel do Oeste, São José do Cedro, Anchieta e Francisco Beltrão.
-Agora têm alguns em Chapecó e outros em Passo Fundo.
-Esta semana peguei outros aqui em Francisco Beltrão e estou enviando para outros amigos especiais de Brasília.

-Acredito que até o final do estágio existirão mais alguns outros livros circulando puramente por minha influência, pois meus amigos já se disporam a comprar mais alguns e também canetinhas entre outros.

 ## Justificativa

-Durante a matéria de arteterapia a professora Graziella Ormezzano nos propôs um primeiro ensaio de pesquisa sobre o público que tinhamos intenção em trabalhar.
 Durante os primeiros meses da pós graduação, acreditei fielmente que iria conseguir trabalhar com os "workaholics" (viciados em trabalho).
 Estudei e pesquisei sobre o assunto, entrei em contato com a doutora Barbara King que é Phd no assunto.
 Dentro da linha de estudo alvo, os principais aspectos eram:

 * Sistema capitalista
 * Alienação e inversão dos sentidos